overridesh/CKO-CH/README.md

 ### Assumptions
 ---
 - It was assumed that the service is already PCI-certified for storing credit cards.
+Cards are stored per transaction, we cannot use them, just as an example.
+They could be moved later.
 - In the project phase, I decided to store cards but not tokenise them.
 It only works with credit cards in the body for the time being.
 - Amount: integer number of cents, so if you would like to purchase $40.23, you need to pass an amount of 4023.
 This makes it easy to handle different currencies and always be taken as an integer in the backend.
 - Bank Simulator is a static API.
 It does not store or register anything.
 It only validates the information received and returns as configured.